-Third person has come a very long way since the old battlefront 2.
+Third person has come a very long way since the old Battlefront 2.
 Back then, at very long range your shots were actually less accurate, and would hit a different point than where you are aiming.
 They would go past your point of aim, and you would need to aim by where you see them hitting.
 At the same time, you got much better visibility thanks to the third person camera, so it was a worthy trade off.

 This is no longer the case.
 The third person camera modes in newer games are much better and are equally accurate to first person mode.
 Your point of aim is alwasy accurate.

 The main advantage of third person mode is the increased visibility.
 You can use your camera to check corners and look over your cover without being open to enemy fire.
 This is an amazing feature for campers, but its also very good for anti camping.
-You can look check your corners with the third person camera to see if there’s a camper, which removes any advantage they had by getting the drop on you.
+You can check your corners with the third person camera to see if there’s a camper, which removes any advantage they had by getting the drop on you.

 There is only one pro to using first person.
 Its more zoomed in because your camera is less far back.
 This can help with your aim at long ranges.
 The difference is very minimal though.

 Also first person feels cooler to me, but that’s not exactly an advantage.
 I advise you try out either and pick which one feels better or you play the best with.
 Overall though, I’d say that third person is better.

 Tips for better aim